maxim-zhao/psrp/translating.md

 5. (Optionally) Flips, to create patch files
 6. A copy of the original Phantasy Star ROM

-Parts 1 and 3-5 are included in my [SMS Build tools package](https://github.com/maxim-zhao/sms-build-tools/) from version 1.0.102 onwards.
+Parts 1 and 3-5 are included in my [SMS Build tools package](https://github.com/maxim-zhao/sms-build-tools/); you are likely to need a recent version as I am using relatively recent WLA DX features.

-You may edit the makefile or set environment variables to set the path to the tools necessary, then invoke the builder from #1.
+You may edit the makefile or set environment variables to set the path to the tools necessary, then invoke the makefile.
 For example, to build in pt-br mode you might invoke
 ```
-make LANGUAGE=pt-br ps1jert.sms
+make ps1jert.pt-br.sms
 ```

 Giving back